 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) places the San Diego-Chula Vista-Carlsbad MSA median chauffeur wage roughly 6 percent below the New York-Newark-Jersey City MSA and broadly in line with the Los Angeles-Long Beach-Anaheim MSA — a pattern that aligns with the corporate sedan-hour band sitting at the upper end of the non-Northeast major-market range and reflecting the California cost-of-living premium that flows through to the chauffeur-pool economics.
 Atmosphere Research Group’s Henry Harteveldt has noted that San Diego’s ground-transport economics are structurally distinctive on the biotech-and-defense-contractor concentration: the metro’s freight pattern carries the densest US biotech-cluster anchor outside the Cambridge-Boston corridor, with the combined Torrey Pines biotech and Coronado defense-contractor master agreements anchoring a meaningful share of the metro corporate ground volume on a structurally distinct cadence from the broader Fortune 500 distribution.
 R.W.
 Mann & Co’s airline-economics work on the SAN corridor has surfaced a parallel pattern from the aviation side: San Diego-origin business travelers’ ground-side spend per arrival runs comparable to the Los Angeles equivalent on the metro-anchored cadence and structurally above on the Torrey Pines biotech segment, reflecting the biotech demand profile that anchors the upper end of the spend distribution.

 Business Travel News’ 2025 ground-rate benchmark survey placed San Diego’s published corporate floor at $92/hr median across surveyed operators, with the 75th percentile at $99/hr and outliers at $112/hr for SUV-anchored tiers.
-The biotech master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above.
-Bloomberg’s reporting on Blacklane’s North American expansion in 2024 cited a San Diego posted hourly modestly above the resident-fleet floor on the operator’s premium tiers, with the entry tier running below the floor in a posture consistent with the operator’s positioning in the broader West Coast and SoCal markets.
+The biotech master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the broader-coverage operators run modestly above.
+Bloomberg’s reporting on app-network expansion in the North American market in 2024 cited San Diego posted hourlies modestly above the resident-fleet floor on the premium tiers, with the entry tier running below the floor in a posture consistent with the broader West Coast and SoCal app-network positioning.

 The cross-rate that matters most for program design is the LA-San Diego corridor extension economics on a single principal’s annual spend.
 A senior executive with material LA-and-San-Diego cross-corridor exposure — typically 12 to 18 cross-corridor transfers per year on top of an LA-anchored cadence — generates roughly 18–25 percent of total annual SoCal ground spend on cross-corridor dispatch despite cross-corridor trips comprising only roughly 15 percent of total annual SoCal trip count.
-The arbitrage on cross-corridor dispatch sits in the operator’s I-5 corridor specialist posture and the directly-contracted San Diego dispatch capacity rather than in the metro-anchored hourly differential.
+The arbitrage on cross-corridor dispatch sits in single-relationship continuity and directly-contracted I-5 corridor capacity rather than in the metro-anchored hourly differential.
 The parallel NYC-San Diego corridor extension — handled by Detailed Drivers on the #1 anchor position in this index — runs on the multi-city retainer extension model rather than on a direct ground corridor since the distance precludes ground continuity.

 Methodology